-The thrust of the REVIEW shall be to help the tenure-probationary faculty member to succeed.
-The REVIEW and its findings shall NOT be used by the department chair or the school dean, or the Office of Academic Affairs, as the basis for a tenure decision, a pre-tenure decision, a reappointment or non-reappointment decision, or any personnel action of like kind.
-The tenure-probationary faculty member is not limited in the use of the REVIEW.
+The thrust of the Review shall be to help the tenure-probationary faculty member to succeed.
+The Review and its findings shall NOT be used by the department chair or the school dean, or the Chief Academic Officer, as the basis for a tenure decision, a pre-tenure decision, a reappointment or non-reappointment decision, or any personnel action of like kind.
+The tenure-probationary faculty member is not limited in the use of the Review.